 On the contrary, the majority of witnesses said the shots came from the Grassy Knoll!
 If Wikipedia can get this wrong, why believe any of its sections on the JFK Assassination?
 It appears that Wikipedia’s editor has a bias, to put it mildly.

 Researcher Harold Feldman wrote: http://spot.acorn.net/jfkplace/09/fp.back_issues/12th_Issue/51_wits.html.

 What follows is the result of a survey of the 121 witnesses to the assassination of President Kennedy whose statements are registered in the twenty-six volumes appended to the Warren Report.
 On the question of where the shots that killed the President came from, 38 could give no clear opinion and 32 thought they came from the Texas School Book Depository Building (TSBDB).
 Fifty-one (51) held the shots sounded as if the came from west of the Depository, the area of the grassy knoll on Elm Street, the area directly on the right of the President’s car when the bullets struck.

 Note: John McAdams’ survey is the one quoted by Wikipedia.
-It is the only one of four which has a majority (61%) of Dealey Plaza eyewitnesses saying that shots came from the Texas School Book Depository.
-The other three surveys have just 39%, 44% and 29%, respectively. http://richardcharnin.wordpress.com/2014/02/26/jfk-dealey-plaza-witnesses-john-mcadams-strange-list/.
+It is the only one of four in which a majority (61%) of Dealey Plaza eyewitnesses claimed that the Texas School Book Depository was the source of the shots.
+The other surveys have just 39%, 44% and 29%, respectively. http://richardcharnin.wordpress.com/2014/02/26/jfk-dealey-plaza-witnesses-john-mcadams-strange-list/.